Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 property owner may redeem his/her property by paying all back taxes and costs up until full payment is received.

-Your deposit will be forfeited if full payment is not made within 24 hours of the advertised time of the sale or if full payment
+Your deposit will be forfeited if full payment is not made within 24 hours of the sale or if full payment is not received by the

-is not received by the Clerk's office by 9:00 AM ET on the day after the Tax Deed Sale.
-Additionally, in accordance with Florida
+Clerk's office by 12:00 PM ET the next business day following the Tax Deed Sale – NO EXCEPTION.
+Additionally, in accordance with

-honor such bid.
-The defaulting bidder will be banned from participating in Tax Deed Sales as a bidder for a period of six (6) months.
+to honor such bid.
+For a first offense, the defaulting bidder will be banned from participating in Tax Deed Sales as a bidder for a

 Where can I find information regarding the sale of tax certificates?

-NOTE: Properties sold during the tax sale and properties sold from the "List of Lands Available for
+NOTE: Properties sold during the tax sale and properties sold from the "List of Lands Available for Taxes"

-Taxes" will be conveyed by Tax Deed.
+will be conveyed by Tax Deed.
 This form of deed is not a warranty deed.
-Any property that
+Any property that is the subject of the Tax Deed Sale is

-of any kind or character, express or implied, with respect to the property, including, but not
+sold "AS IS" without any warranties or representations of any kind or character, express or implied, with respect to the

-limited to, warranties or representations as to matters of title, land use, zoning, tax consequences,
+property, including, but not limited to, warranties or representations as to matters of title, land use, zoning, tax consequences,

-pprovals, governmental regulations, or any other matter or thing relating to or affecting the property.
+regulations, or any other matter or thing relating to or affecting the property.
+Without limiting the foregoing, there are no

-Without limiting the foregoing, there are no warranties or representations concerning:
+warranties or representations concerning:

-(a) the ownership of the property; (b) whether the property is subject to any liens, easements or restrictions;
+- whether the property is subject to any liens, easements or restrictions;

-(c) the land use, zoning, value, condition, merchantability, marketability, profitability, suitability or
+- the land use, zoning, value, condition, merchantability, marketability, profitability, suitability or fitness for a particular

-fitness for a particular use or purpose of the property; (d) whether any improvements, including
+use or purpose of the property;

-buildings or mobile homes, are locate on the property, or the value thereof; (e) the manner or quality
+- whether any improvements, including buildings or mobile homes, are located on the property, or the value thereof;

-of the constructions or construction of materials incorporated into any part of the property; (f) the manner,
+- the manner or quality of the constructions or construction of materials incorporated into any part of the property;

-quality, state of repair, or lack of repair of the property, or of any improvements thereon; or
+- the manner, quality, state of repair, or lack of repair of the property, or of any improvements thereon; or

-(g) whether utilities are available to the property.
+- whether utilities are available to the property.

 What can I do with any unused funds in my real auction account?